In today’s post, I’m goin to share my top 7 ways to find a job that you love.

 - and before what I do now, Graveyard 12 hour shifts at Nike (Like/Hate relationship)

-In today’s post, I will tell you the top 7 ways to find a job that you love.
+In the paragraphs below, you will discover the top 7 ways to find a job that you love.

 “Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.”
 Steve Jobs

-Consider what it was you really felt you wanted to do when you were young.
-Until “grownups” told you that it was not feasible.
+Consider what it was you really felt you wanted to do when you were young, before “grownups” told you that it was not feasible.

 “Pleasure in the job puts perfection in the work.”
 Aristotle